Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: Data

 \subsubsection{Chandra}

-The reduction and analysis of the Chandra data are described in detail by Mantz et.~al (in preparation), using {\sc ciao} version 4.16 and {\sc caldb} version 4.11.0.
-In brief, the archival data (Observation 1655, \citet{chandra_data}) were reprocessed using standard techniques to produce level 2 event files, and filtered to remove periods of enhanced background.
-The source detection code {\sc wavdetect} was used to find point-like sources, which were masked in later analysis.
-Images were produced in the 0.6--7.0\,keV band, binned to 0.984$''$ resolution, and regions for spectral analysis were defined using the {\sc contbin} algorithm \citep{contbin} with a target signal-to-noise of 55 and a geometric constraint parameter of 2.
+The reduction and analysis of the Chandra data are described in detail by \citet{new_mantz}, using {\sc ciao} version 4.16 and {\sc caldb} version 4.11.0.
+In brief, the archival data (Observation 1655, \citet{chandra_data}) were reprocessed using standard techniques to produce level 2 event files and filtered to remove periods of enhanced background.
+The source detection code {\sc wavdetect} was used to find pointlike sources, which were masked in later analysis.
+Images were produced in the 0.6--7.0\,keV band, binned to 0.984$''$ resolution, and regions for spectral analysis were defined using the {\sc contbin} algorithm \citep{contbin} with a target signal-to-noise ratio (S/N) of 55 and a geometric constraint parameter of 2.
 Spectra in these regions were modeled as the sum of a Galactic soft foreground, constrained by ROSAT All-Sky Survey data \citep{sabol2019}; emission from active galactic nuclei fainter than the {\sc wavdetect} detection limit; the quiescent particle-induced background \citep{suzuki2021}; and absorbed thermal emission from the ICM, using the {\sc apec} code and adopting an equivalent absorbing hydrogen column density of $N_H=6.92\times10^{20}$\,cm$^{-2}$ \citep{h1p_collab}.
-Full details of the foreground and background modeling, including systematic allowances marginalized over can be found in Mantz et.~al (in preparation).
+Full details of the foreground and background modeling, including systematic allowances marginalized over, can be found in \citet{new_mantz}.
 All spectra were fit in the 0.6--7.0\,keV observer-frame band using {\sc xspec} (version 12.12.1c) to evaluate the likelihood and the {\sc lmc} python package to sample the posterior distribution.
 The analysis assumed a common ICM metallicity among all regions, allowing the temperatures and normalizations to fit independently.
 The resulting map of best-fitting temperatures is shown in Figure \ref{fig:all-of-the-data}.